-- A full methodology for this test is available from our website. - The products chosen for this test were selected by SE Labs. - The test was unsponsored. - The test was conducted between October 2018 to February 2019. - All products were configured according to each vendor's recommendations, when such recommendations were provided. - Malicious URLs and legitimate applications and URLs were independently located and verified by SE Labs. - Targeted attacks were selected and verified by SE Labs. - Malicious and legitimate data was provided to partner organisations once the test was complete. - SE Labs conducted this endpoint security testing on physical PCs, not virtual machines.
+A full methodology for this test is available from our website.

+- This test contains results for Kaspersky Anti Targeted Attack Platform v.2.0.
+At the time of publication a later version was available. - The test was unsponsored. - The test was conducted between October 2018 to February 2019. - All products were configured according to each vendor's recommendations, when such recommendations were provided. - Malicious URLs and legitimate applications and URLs were independently located and verified by SE Labs. - Targeted attacks were selected and verified by SE Labs. - Malicious and legitimate data was provided to partner organisations once the test was complete. - SE Labs conducted this endpoint security testing on physical PCs, not virtual machines.